 Q. Who should attend this performance?

 A. This performance caters to people of all ages with sensory input disorders, their families, and caretakers.
-If it is difficult or impossible for an individual to attend live performance because of their sensory challenges, this is an excellent opportunity to experience the magic of live musical theatre in a friendly, judgment-free environment.
+(Though, please note that Oliver! is rated PG-13) If it is difficult or impossible for an individual to attend live performance because of their sensory challenges, this is an excellent opportunity to experience the magic of live musical theatre in a friendly, judgment-free environment.
 Goodspeed strives to provide a carefree and fun experience for everyone involved.
 We are prepared for loud reactions to the show from this audience.
 We also understand that some audience members will need to leave or move around the space during the show.
 This is perfectly fine!
 All children must be accompanied by an adult while in the theatre.
 Again, we encourage caretakers and family members of people with special needs to attend.